 Welcome to Year 3!

 Welcome back!
-We hope you had a fantastic holiday and the children have enjoyed the start to the year.
-It has been wonderful to see the children return to school happy and full of enthusiasm.
+We hope you had a fantastic holiday and we are looking forward to welcoming the children back.
 We are writing to share some information about life in year 3.

 Our two classes are Hares class with Mrs Davies and Mrs Paxton and Rabbits class with Mr Way.
-Our teaching assistants are Mrs Harwood and Mrs Perrett.
+Our teaching assistants are Mrs Harwood and Ms Wilde.

 Reading at Home